osglworks/java-unit/README.md

 ## `TestBase` vs `Assert`

-`org.junit.Assert` provides a lot of assertion method to support writting declarative unit tests. `org.osgl.ut.TestBase` inherited from `Assert` and provides simplified names for those assertion methods.
+`org.junit.Assert` provides a lot of assertion method to support writting declarative unit tests. `TestBase` inherited from `Assert` and provides simplified names for those assertion methods.
 More than that, `TestBase` has moved the `String message` parameter from the first position to the end of the parameter list for all APIs that has `message` parameter, and appended with `Object... messageArgs` parameter, to make developer easier to write formatted message, for example

 ```java
 // Assert style